-- Greater temporal proximity between time of purchase and time of possession of non-single digital products purchased in the e-marketplace The ability of buyers and sellers to be in different to the second sellers to the second sellers to be in different to the second sellers to the second sel
+- Greater temporal proximity between time of purchase and time of possession of digital products purchased in the e-marketplace - The ability of buyers and sellers to be in different locations.

 3.2 E-Marketplace Components and Participants

 A marketspace includes electronic transactions that bring about a new distribution of goods and services.
 The major components and players in a marketspace are customers, sellers, goods and services (physical or digital), infrastructure, a front end, a back end, intermediaries and other business partners, and support services.
 A brief description of each follows: